Deep Reinforcement Learning (DRL)

 What is the primary difference between DRL and SLAM?

-SLAM (Simultaneous Localization and Mapping) is strictly for building a map and knowing where the robot is within it.
-DRL is a decision-making framework.
-While SLAM provides the input (location/state), DRL decides how to move the robot to reach a goal based on that data.
+SLAM (Simultaneous Localization and Mapping) is strictly for building a map and pinpointing the robot's spot inside it.
+DRL is the decision engine.
+While SLAM hands over the inputs like location and state, DRL figures out to steer the robot toward its goal using that info.

-Why use DRL instead of classical PID controllers or A* pathfinding?
+Why go with DRL over classic PID controllers or A* pathfinding?

 What is Sim-to-Real transfer and why is it difficult?